pweisenburger/dslparadise/README.md

 }
 ```

-Scala-Async provides a macro-based DSL with two main identifiers: `async` and `await`. `await` is defined to be only meaningful within the context of an `async` block.
-However, as Scala-Async behaves today `await` is simply sitting in the global scope cluttering the namespace, and any attempt to use it results in a runtime error.
+[Scala Async](http://github.com/scala/async) provides a macro-based DSL with two
+main identifiers: `async` and `await`. `await` is defined to be only meaningful
+within the context of an `async` block.
+However, as Scala-Async behaves today
+`await` is simply sitting in the global scope cluttering the namespace.

 A few other possible usage patterns for Scala-Async are shown below: